infolk11/btw17/README.md

 Ein Projekt des Info Leistungskurses 11 der Evangelischen Schule Neuruppin.

 # License
-Copyright Evangelische Schule Neuruppin 2017 - All Rights reserved.
+Copyright Evangelische Schule Neuruppin 2017 - All rights reserved.
 See LICENSE for more details.

 # Disclaimer
 this project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;